Last Updated on March 22, 2021 by Shaun Snapp

 Getting Your AI From Infosys

 Infosys is another AI expert.
-So many AI experts to choose from among the giant IT consulting firms.
+So many AI experts to choose from among Cap Gemini’s video.
 That man later married that robot.

 Getting Your AI From Capgemini

 This video from Cap Gemini is filled with inaccuracies, but if it does not “jack you up on AI,” it is unclear if anything will.

 As with WiPro and Infosys, Cap Gemini is a non-entity in the forecasting space, but that does stop them from producing a killer video.